-In a recent case, a practitioner failed to advise their client of a prospective capital gains tax liability, which arose on the client entering a life interest arrangement.
+In one claim, a practitioner failed to advise their client of a prospective capital gains tax liability, which arose on the client entering a life interest arrangement.
 They also didn’t recommend that the client obtain specialist taxation advice and fell short of the standard of care required of them.

 The client instructed the practitioner that they were purchasing a house and wanted to set up a life interest arrangement with their son who would occupy the property during his lifetime.
 The practitioner prepared a deed of licence to formalise the son’s occupation of the property.
 The deed included a clause to the effect that if the client sold the property, their son was to be paid a specified percentage of the gross sale price.
 Unknown to the client, a CGT liability or ’CGT event D1’ was triggered on execution of the deed.